Non-Markovian Memory Strength Bounds Quantum Process Recoverability: Introduction

 \section{Introduction}

-Our ability to manipulate quantum systems underpins the potential advantage over classical technologies~\cite{NielsenChuang}.
-Their dynamics is often idealized as being noise-free or, if unavoidable, any noise is assumed to be uncorrelated; however, interactions with the environment generally perpetuate information regarding the system's past, influencing its future behaviour.
-Memory effects thus pervade quantum evolutions, resulting in non-Markovian dynamics~\cite{StochProc}.
-The complexity of modeling such processes grows exponentially in the time over which the memory is accounted for; therefore, many simulation techniques invoke memory cutoff approximations to enhance efficiency~\cite{deVega2017}.
-While several metrics have been proposed to quantify memory (and the consequences of neglecting it)~\cite{Li2018}, most of them do not consider the influence of experimental interventions, failing to account for the operational reality of quantum systems that are probed in time.
-Indeed, the consequences of memory depend strongly on how a system is controlled.
+Our ability to manipulate quantum systems underpins potential advantages over classical technologies~\cite{NielsenChuang}.
+Their dynamics are often idealized as noiseless or, if unavoidable, noise is assumed to be uncorrelated.
+However, interactions with the environment generally perpetuate past information about the system to the future, thereby serving as a memory.
+Memory effects thus pervade physical evolutions, resulting in non-Markovian dynamics~\cite{StochProc}.
+The complexity of describing processes grows exponentially with memory length; therefore many simulation techniques invoke memory cutoffs~\cite{deVega2017}.
+Although several metrics have been proposed to quantify memory (and the consequences of neglecting it)~\cite{Li2018}, most do not consider the influence of interventions, overlooking the operational reality of sequentially probed dynamics.
+Indeed, the impact of memory depends on how a system is controlled~\cite{deVega2017,Li2018,Modi2011, Modi2012, Modi2012A, Milz2017, Milz2017KET,Pollock2018L,Pollock2018A,Taranto2019L,Taranto2019A,TarantoThesis}: generically, the system-environment state at any time is correlated, so an interrogation directly influences the system state and conditions the environment, both of which affect the future.
+Detected memory properties are thus naturally related to the interrogation method~\cite{TarantoThesis}.
+This operational perspective has important consequences for dynamical decoupling~\cite{Viola1999, Arenz2015, Arenz2017}, erasure or transmission of information~\cite{Kretschmann2005, Caruso2014}, correlated error correction and characterization~\cite{Morris2019,romero2021}, and (operational) quantum thermodynamics~\cite{Romero2018, Strasberg2018, Romero2019, Strasberg2019-1, Strasberg2019-2, Romero2020}.